 - Out-of-Scope Assets: Systems that do not and should not interact with CUI can remain outside of strict CUI-related controls but must be securely isolated.

 By clarifying CUI requirements with a formalized process, contractors ensure that every relevant system is identified, secured, and documented as part of a structured compliance framework.
-This approach not only helps avoid costly missteps but also positions the organization as a responsible and diligent DoD contractor, committed to protecting sensitive information from the outset.
+This approach not only helps avoid costly missteps but also positions the organization as a responsible and diligent DOD contractor, committed to protecting sensitive information from the outset.

 Case Study: The Hidden Gap